Understanding User Roles

 Active Directory Domain Services (AD DS) is a prerequisite to installing Microsoft® HPC Pack because the authentication process for users and computers relies on the services provided by AD DS.

 When you add a new HPC cluster administrator on your cluster, the domain account for that user or group is automatically propagated to all compute nodes and broker nodes on the cluster, as a member of the local Administrators group of each node.
-In the case of workstation nodes, HPC cluster administrators are not propagated, so that user rights on the workstation nodes are not affected.
+In the case of workstation nodes and unmanaged server nodes, HPC cluster administrators are not propagated, so that user rights on those computers are not affected.

 |For more information about HPC user roles, see the security considerations for designating HPC cluster users and administrators in the Windows HPC Server Technical Library.|